Some instructions in the Bible are long and detailed. Others are remarkably short yet carry enormous spiritual weight.

 Love as the Motivator

-At its core, the verse reminds us to act not out of selfishness, pride, or obligation, but from genuine love.
-Our decisions, words, and even sacrifices should flow from a heart transformed by God’s love.
+At its core, this verse reminds us that our actions should not come from pride, guilt or selfish motives but from genuine love.
+The way we speak, decide and even sacrifice should flow from hearts changed by God’s love.

 Love in Both Small and Big Actions